sikessle/subvis/README.md

 The project consists of the following main folders:

-- **dev-doc** Software engineering decisions and diagrams, intermediate reports and the final paper of the project.
+- **dev-doc** Software engineering decisions and diagrams, intermediate reports and the final report of the project.
 - **SubVis** The sources (i.e. C++) of the project.
 Also includes the generated documentation etc. Subdirectories:
   - **app**: Main project
   - **lib**: 3rd party libraries
   - **build**: Created on build, binaries, Doxygen doc(created by Make)
-  - **test**: Unit tests
   - **objs**: Object files with 3D models to test

 # Usage